folgarr/ticker_ingest/README.md

 *Note that this was tested using Node version 8.11.1*
 ## Ingest into InfluxDB

-Collection is done by subscribing to channels on Coinigy's Websocket API.
+Collection is done by subscribing to channels on an exchange websocket API.
 When ticker data (price, exchange, pair, etc) is received from this websocket it is written into InfluxDB.

 To begin this process:

 ```
+ticker-cli ingest gdax
+# or
+ticker-cli ingest bitfinex
+# or
-ticker-cli ingest
+ticker-cli ingest gdax bitfinex
 ```